Picus Breach and Attack Simulation

 Powered by Breach and Attack Simulation, the Picus Security Validation Platform simulates attacks automatically and consistently.
 Measure security control effectiveness at any moment and benefit from actionable insights to optimize your prevention and detection capabilities.

-How Picus Helps
+How Picus BAS Solution Helps You Validate Security Controls

 Ensure that your controls remain effective with Breach and Attack Simulation.